postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 ## Moving mock servers

 After you've created a mock server, you can move it to another workspace.
-This enables you to collaborate seamlessly with other team members working on the APIs and will also improve the workflow of API development.
+This enables you to collaborate seamlessly with other team members working on the APIs to improve the workflow of API development.

-To move a mock server, click the **View more actions** menu on the Mock server, and click **Move**.
+To move a mock server, click **View more actions (...)** on the Mock server, and select **Move**.
 You will be asked to select a workspace.
-Click **Move and Contine** to move the mock server.
+Click **Move and Continue** to move the mock server.

 [![Move mock server](https://assets.postman.com/postman-docs/mock-move-1.jpg)](https://assets.postman.com/postman-docs/mock-move-1.jpg)